Revisiting Neuron Coverage for DNN Testing: A Layer-Wise and Distribution-Aware Criterion: Implementation and Configurations

 \tool\ is implemented using PyTorch (ver.
 1.9.0) with roughly 2,300 LOC.
 All experiments are launched on one Intel Xeon CPU E5-2683 with 256GB RAM and one Nvidia GeForce RTX 2080 GPU.
-We will introduce all target DNNs and datasets along with each launched experiment in \S~\ref{sec:evaluation}.
-We now introduce detailed settings of DNN coverage criteria compared with \tool.
+Below we briefly introduce settings of prior criteria compared with \tool.
+Their implementations are released in~\cite{snapshot}.

-\textbf{Neuron Coverage (NC).}~The authors of NC state that a neuron is ``activated'' if its output is higher than a threshold $T$~\cite{pei2017deepxplore}.
-Some previous works~\cite{ma2018deepgauge} also evaluate NC following this setting.
-However, according to the official codebase of NC~\cite{codeDXP}, they first rescale all neuron outputs in a layer to $[0, 1]$ and the activation of one neuron is decided on the rescaled value.
-We also implement this variant of NC (referred to as NCS).
-NC is evaluated given $T \in \{0, 0.3, 0.6\}$ and for NCS, $T \in \{0.25, 0.5, 0.75\}$.

-\textbf{K-Multisection Neuron Coverage (KMNC).}~KMNC has one hyper-parameter $K$ noting the \#segments for a neuron output.
-We choose $K$ in $\{10, 100, 1000\}$.

-\textbf{Top-K Neuron Coverage/Patterns (TKNC/TKNP).}~TKNC and TKNP monitor neurons with top-$K$ highest outputs among neurons in a layer.
-We configure $K \in \{1, 10, 100\}$.

-\textbf{Cluster-based Coverage (CC).}~CC denotes two layer-outputs as lying in two clusters if their Euclidean distance is larger than a threshold $T$. $T$ primarily depends on specific DNNs.
-We introduce $T$ in each experiment.